 Willie understood.
 When Frank Sinatra kept touring well into his 70s, reading the words of his classic songs off giant TelePrompTers, critics and fans wondered why he didn’t retire.
 How much money did he need?
 But Willie Nelson knew that concert receipts had nothing to do with his friend and idol’s busy schedule.
 “When you sing for people and they throw back all that love and energy,” he says, “it’s just the best medicine in the world.”

-With Nelson’s 70th birthday coming Wednesday, the eternal red-headed rascal has been inundated with tributes, including a celebrity-heavy affair in New York earlier this month that will be shown on the USA Network on May 26, Memorial Day.
+With Nelson’s 70th birthday coming Wednesday (this was published in 2003), the eternal red-headed rascal has been inundated with tributes, including a celebrity-heavy affair in New York earlier this month that will be shown on the USA Network on May 26, Memorial Day.
 The phases and stages of Willie’s career have found him evolving from the honkytonk sideman to the hit Nashville songwriter, from progressive country pioneer to crooner of standards.
 And now the iconoclast has become the icon, with Willie achieving American folk hero status.
 This pot-smoking Zen redneck in pigtails, who sings Gershwin through his nose and plays a guitar that looks like he picked it up at a garage sale, transcends music and has come to personify the individual, the rectangular peg to the round hole of corporatization.

 Willie’s the one producers called to sing “America the Beautiful” at the moving finale of the televised “A Tribute To Heroes” show after the Sept.
 11 attacks.
 He’s played for worldwide audiences at former President Carter’s Nobel Peace Prize ceremony and at the 2002 Winter Olympics in Salt Lake City.
 And he can have his bacon and eggs at any greasy spoon in the country and feel right at home.
 Meanwhile, the journalists keep leading with the same questions about what keeps him going at the pace of a much younger man.
 Willie and the band he calls the Family are scheduled to play almost 180 dates this year,